-As a result of this simplification, the Solvency Capital Requirement for life underwriting risk is nil for ASL at 31st December 2016.
+As a result of this simplification, the Solvency Capital Requirement for life underwriting risk is, same as in the prior year, nil for ASL at 31st December 2018.

 D.2.2.
 OTHER BEST ESTIMATE COMPONENTS

 The Best Estimate line of the Solvency II Balance Sheet also contains the expense overruns ASL expects from managing the run-off.
 The same expense overruns liability booked within the statutory balance sheet was used within the Solvency II balance sheet.